jamzi/devhealth/content/blog/slack-status-scheduler/index.md

 ![AgendaJS code](./agenda-code.png)

-AgendaJS also offers some plugins, like Agendash to visualize the jobs in the system.
+AgendaJS also offers some plugins, one of them being Agendash, which visualizes the jobs in the system.

 ![Agendash](./agendash.png)